-In India, Airtel uses the reach and frequency buying to ensure the message gets to the right audience, often enough to be effective.
+In India, Airtel uses to reach and frequency of buying to ensure the message gets to the right audience, often enough to be effective.
 A 60% average reach was achieved by airing the ads twice a week across all six states.

 The study showed that Facebook was the most effective, efficient, and impactful of all media channels.
 Furthermore, Facebook helps brands reach and engage more potential consumers than TV.

 Throughout July 17 – August 31, 2017, the following results were seen:

 - Facebook’s reach is 20X more cost-effective than TV’s

 - 12X return on investment (the highest among all media platforms)

 - Facebook accounted for 41% of the increase in brand image

 - The incremental reach among light TV viewers was 2%